 As a constituent institution of the 17-member University of North Carolina—one of the nation's finest public university systems—UNC Pembroke offers more than 150 pathways to graduate and undergraduate degrees in the liberal arts, education, business, public administration and nursing.

 Here you will find an intimate teaching and learning environment with small classes, award-winning faculty, and extensive outreach to support student success.
-Students enrolled at UNC Pembroke have abundant opportunity to conduct research, exercise leadership, volunteer for community service, participate in the arts, join organizations, enjoy athletics, and much more.
+Students enrolled at UNC Pembroke have abundant opportunities to conduct research, exercise leadership, volunteer for community service, participate in the arts, join organizations, enjoy athletics, and much more.